Almighty-Tycoons/Swap-Numbers/storyboard/README.md

 ##### 2.6 Conclusion:

-In this whole experiment, User will be able to learn basic programming concepts after implementing code by doing hands-on tasks on simulator.
-Based on the successful completion of the experiment, user will be able to describe the swapping of two numbers using third variable.
-Hence with this, all the mentioned learning outcomes can be taken with the user.
+In this whole experiment, user will be able to learn basic programming concepts after implementing code by doing hands-on tasks on the simulator.
+Based on the successful completion of the experiment, users will be able to describe the swapping of two numbers using third variable.
+Hence, with this all the mentioned learning outcomes can be taken by the user.

 ##### 2.7 Equations/formulas: NA